 Cenotes are sinkholes formed by collapsing underground caverns.
 Some still have most of their roofs but others are open and river-like.
 The holes fill up with ground and rainwater to create clear water pools.

 You will find thousands of cenotes on the Yucatan Peninsula.
 Cenotes were considered sacred by the Mayans.
-Today these pools are a popular spots to escape the heat of a Mexican Summer or cool off after a hike.
+Today, these pools are a popular spot to escape the heat of a Mexican Summer or cool off after a hike.

 Some Tulum’s most spectacular underground pools are at Cenote de Ojos or Cenote Calavera in Tulum.
 The spectacular Yaxmuul Cenotes are off the mainstream tourist track.
 If you want to dive, consider visiting El Pit Cenote.